COMPETITION RULES 2023

 In case of cancellation, the organisers retain all fees paid on registration, irrespective of the reasons for cancellation by a participant or by the organisers, except in the case stipulated in the last paragraph of Article 12.

 Samples presented for the competition must be taken from a homogeneous batch intended for consumption.
 The samples will be sent by the entrants who pledge on the honor of the representativeness of the presented batch.
 The minimum volume of the batch presented shall be at least 1,000 litres.
 Samples from smaller batches may be admitted to the competition, provided the total volume is no less than 100 litres.

-For each entry, participants must send before 15 February 2022 (except when participants are using the platform service):
+For each entry, participants must send before the deadline indicate on the competition website (except when participants are using the platform service):

 Samples must be accompanied by:

-– Analysis results less than one year old, identifying the samples and giving values for the following analytical parameters:
+– Official analysis results less than one year old, identifying the samples and giving values for the following analytical parameters:

 • actual and potential aclohol content by volume at 20°C, expressed in % vol,

 • sugars (glucose + fructose), expressed in g/l,